 Depending upon the nature and severity of your struggles with methamphetamine, outpatient treatment at Sonora Behavioral Health may be the best option for you.
 Our outpatient services allow you to receive professional care while also maintaining a degree of independence.
 You can practice your new skills in a real-world environment, while also benefiting from feedback, support, and guidance provided by addiction experts.

-Outpatient Program Philosophy & Benefits
+Outpatient Meth Rehab Philosophy and Benefits

 At Sonora Behavioral Health, we are dedicated to providing personalized care in an atmosphere of dignity and respect.
 At every level of care, our goal is to provide all patients with the guidance and support that will empower them to achieve and maintain improved quality of life.